Backblaze/boardwalk/README.md

     def tasks(self):
         return [{"import_tasks": path("dist_upgrade/pod_pre_tasks.yml")}]

-# Defines a Job with the name "DistUpgradeJob", which is called in the
+# Defines a TaskJob with the name "DistUpgradeJob", which is called in the
 # PodDistUpgradeWorkflow Workflow as the second Job
-class DistUpgradeJob(Job):
+class DistUpgradeJob(TaskJob):
     """
     Jobs have an optional "required_options" method that returns either a string or tuple of strings.
 The return value specifies options that can be passed